What Is Fascism?

 Populism

-Palingenesis: The theme of rebirth is prevalent in many traditions, from the spiritual renewal symbolized in religious rituals like baptism to the belief in the soul's reincarnation across different lifetimes.
-However, such time-honored concepts can be conflated with the fascist notion of rebirth, causing misunderstandings.
-Griffin clarifies that rebirth in fascism is often incorrectly associated with a mere wish for historical resurgence or the perpetuation of the status quo.
-This confusion can arise when the idea is improperly compared to palingenesis—a concept that finds its place in various ideologies including communism, conservatism, and liberalism.
-Political leaders have long utilized nostalgia to evoke a sense of a better past, epitomized by slogans such as "Make America Great Again," used by Presidents Reagan and Trump, and acknowledged by Bill Clinton, or "Return to normalcy," as promoted by Presidents Harding and Biden.
-However, in the context of fascism, rebirth is not about recapturing past glories but about invigorating a deep national identity through the establishment of a new societal structure.
+Palingenesis: The concept of rebirth appears across various traditions, from spiritual renewal in rituals like baptism to the idea of reincarnation across multiple lives.
+However, these longstanding notions are sometimes mistakenly equated with the fascist interpretation of rebirth, leading to confusion.
+Roger Griffin explains that fascist rebirth is often misconstrued as a simple desire for historical revival or preserving the existing order.
+This misunderstanding can occur when the term is incorrectly linked to palingenesis, a concept present in diverse ideologies such as communism, conservatism, and liberalism.
+Political leaders frequently employ nostalgia to invoke a glorified past, as seen in slogans like "Make America Great Again," used by Presidents Reagan and Trump and referenced by Bill Clinton, or "Return to Normalcy," championed by Presidents Harding and Biden.
+In fascism, however, rebirth is not about restoring a lost era but about revitalizing a profound national identity through the creation of a radically new social order.

-Fascism diverges from conservative and reactionary thought, as it doesn't seek to simply maintain the status quo or resurrect former regimes.
-Its ambition is to craft an unprecedented reality, inspired by what it perceives as the immutable essence of the nation's legacy.
-Historian A. James Gregor has observed that such enduring elements are often expressed in civilizational myths that tap into ethnic identities, like the Aryan-centric Germania for the Germans, Romanita for the Italians, Hispanidad for the Spaniards, Eurasia for the Russians, Hakko Ichiu for the Japanese, Wenming for the Chinese, and Akhand Bharat for the Indians.
-He points out that fascist ideology also assimilates Nietzsche's concept of the "Good European."
+Fascism differs from conservative or reactionary ideologies, as it does not aim to merely uphold the status quo or revive past regimes.
+Instead, it seeks to forge a novel reality, drawing inspiration from what it views as the enduring essence of a nation’s heritage.
+Historian A. James Gregor notes that these core elements are often articulated through civilizational myths tied to ethnic identities, such as Germania for Germans, Romanita for Italians, Hispanidad for Spaniards, Eurasia for Russians, Hakko Ichiu for Japanese, Wenming for Chinese, and Akhand Bharat for Indians.
+Gregor also highlights that fascist ideology incorporates Nietzsche’s idea of the "Good European."

-Fascism builds upon the Aryan legend to craft a vision of a spiritually and culturally enriched new existence, forming a hierarchical society that esteems these aspects beyond mere historical resurgence.
-It’s often referred to as “revolutionary organic nationalism,” committed to disrupting the established order through a range of tactics, from legal political maneuvers to force and possible revolution.
-When in power, fascism seeks to create a distinctive new epoch deeply entwined with an ultranationalist, Aryan-centric ideology.
-This drive is termed Rooted Modernism (Reactionary Modernism), a variant of modernity deeply enmeshed with elemental, idealized values.
-Rather than opposing modernism, fascism seeks a version that reforms the present-day state through rejuvenation or palingenesis, imagining a modernity that discards current perceived decay in favor of a future molded by a specific Aryan idealism, using particular material and aesthetic practices characteristic of each fascist group.
-The architectural style known as stripped classicism, which was employed by Fascist Italy and Nazi Germany, illustrates this idea, merging classic motifs with modernist styles to symbolize progress rooted in a revered history.
-Stripped classicism is not exclusively tied to fascist states; it has been utilized by different governments to express varied ideological narratives.
-Fascist movements were particularly attracted to it for its dual symbolism of modern progress and historical magnificence, fostering a vision for the future anchored in "healthy and organic" principles.
-The Volkswagen car, designed with influence from Hitler to be a "people's car," embodies this notion, representing modernity in the form of transport for the ideal "family."
-Its design philosophy was so significant that it was included in the 2006 "Modernism: Designing a New World" exhibition, showcasing its enduring influence.
+Fascism leverages the Aryan myth to envision a spiritually and culturally revitalized society, establishing a hierarchical order that prioritizes these values over mere historical restoration.
+Often described as “revolutionary organic nationalism,” it aims to overturn the existing system through diverse strategies, ranging from legal political efforts to the use of force or potential revolution.
+Once in power, fascism strives to usher in a new era deeply rooted in an ultranationalist, Aryan-focused ideology.
+This pursuit is characterized as Rooted Modernism (or Reactionary Modernism), a form of modernity infused with idealized, fundamental values.
+Rather than rejecting modernism outright, fascism pursues a version that transforms the contemporary state through rejuvenation or palingenesis, envisioning a modernity that replaces perceived societal decline with a future shaped by a distinct Aryan idealism, expressed through specific material and aesthetic practices unique to each fascist movement.
+The architectural style of stripped classicism, utilized by Fascist Italy and Nazi Germany, exemplifies this concept, blending classical elements with modernist aesthetics to symbolize progress anchored in a venerated past.
+While stripped classicism is not exclusive to fascist regimes and has been adopted by various governments to convey different ideological messages, fascist movements were drawn to its ability to represent both modern advancement and historical grandeur, promoting a future grounded in “healthy and organic” principles.
+The Volkswagen, conceived under Hitler’s influence as a “people’s car,” reflects this idea, embodying modernity through accessible transportation for the ideal “family.”
+Its design was significant enough to be featured in the 2006 “Modernism: Designing a New World” exhibition, highlighting its lasting impact.

-Fascism's efforts to initiate a new era, reminiscent of historical virtues, can be likened to a phoenix rising anew from its ashes—a metaphor for transformation and renewal.
-This echoes the Hegelian concept of "sublation," where the old structure is both negated and preserved, paving the way for a new, elevated order.
-Fascism seeks to deconstruct the existing system but maintain selected cherished elements to forge a societal model it deems superior.
-Okakura Kakuzō captures the essence of this rooted modernism as the "living advaitism (non-dualism) which welcomes the new form without losing the old essence."
+Fascism’s ambition to launch a new era, inspired by historical virtues, resembles a phoenix rising from its ashes—a symbol of transformation and renewal.
+This aligns with the Hegelian notion of “sublation,” where the existing order is both negated and preserved, facilitating the emergence of a new, elevated system.
+Fascism seeks to dismantle the current structure while retaining select valued elements to create a societal model it considers superior.
+Okakura Kakuzō encapsulates this rooted modernism as a “living advaitism (non-dualism) which welcomes the new form without losing the old essence."

-Ultranationalism: Ultranationalism, especially when linked to fascist ultra-nations, is an intense form of nationalism that elevates one state or people's interests above all others.
-It differs from regular nationalism with its belief in the inherent superiority of a particular nation, often coupled with xenophobia and a mythical focus on national unity as if the nation were a single living entity.
-It encourages a personified view of the nation and usually backs authoritarian governance.
-This ideology paves the way for the formation of fascist corporate states and endorses cooperation across social classes.
-The economy is organized via entities like Guilds, Corporations, Estates, and Syndicates, leading to a tightly controlled society envisioned as a collective organism.
+Ultranationalism: Ultranationalism, particularly when associated with fascist ultra-nations, is an extreme form of nationalism that prioritizes the interests of one nation or people above all others.
+Unlike standard nationalism, it asserts the inherent superiority of a specific nation, often accompanied by xenophobic attitudes and a mythical emphasis on national unity, portraying the nation as a singular, living entity.
+This ideology promotes a personified view of the nation and typically supports authoritarian rule.
+It lays the groundwork for fascist corporate states, advocating for collaboration across social classes.
+The economy is structured through organizations such as guilds, corporations, estates, or syndicates, creating a highly regulated society envisioned as a cohesive organism.

-At times, conservatism can manifest a form of ultranationalism that stands apart from fascism.
-This type focuses on xenophobia and the concept of an organic society as means to safeguard existing or bygone social frameworks from perceived deterioration.
-Figures such as Francisco Franco and António de Oliveira Salazar are emblematic of this stance, employing ultranationalism to protect and uphold time-honored institutions like the monarchy and the church.
-These components are deemed essential in sustaining the power hierarchies they endorse.
-By emphasizing the importance of these institutions, conservatism seeks to prevent their weakening and ensure the endurance of their ideological heritage.
+In certain instances, conservatism can exhibit a strain of ultranationalism distinct from fascism, characterized by xenophobia and the notion of an organic society to preserve existing or historical social structures from perceived decline.
+Leaders like Francisco Franco and António de Oliveira Salazar exemplify this approach, using ultranationalism to defend and maintain traditional institutions such as the monarchy and the church.
+These institutions are viewed as critical to upholding the power hierarchies they support.
+By prioritizing these entities, conservatism aims to prevent their erosion and secure the continuity of its ideological legacy.

 “An overtly anti-liberal, anti-parliamentary form of nationalism (which precludes the palingenetic patriotism of De Gaulle, a Thatcher, or even Yeltsin from being fascist), but to embrace the vast range of ethnocentrisms, which arise from the many permutations in which racism can express itself as a rationalized form of xenophobia.
 It is this multivalence and flexibility which accounts for the way my “fascist minimum” covers the various concepts of the Italian race accommodated by Fascism just as well as Euro-Fascism (‘Europe of a hundred flags’) which has become so important since the war.”